 International students who have been issued an I-20 or students with an outstanding tuition balance cannot maintain matriculation.
-Eligible students wishing to maintain matriculation must submit their fees and forms before the end of the registration period each semester.
+Eligible students wishing to maintain matriculation must submit their fees and forms by the deadline given.

 TOTAL WITHDRAWAL

 A student who registers in a given term and decides to discontinue all his or her classes must submit a total withdrawal form.
 This form must be approved by the office of student affairs, where he/she will also be interviewed and counseled by financial aid, student accounts and the registrar.